-- Size data are also highly incomplete for most neritic species, with data only available for a limited number of years and/or fisheries. - For most fisheries where samples have been collected, the number of specimens are also generally below the minimum sampling standard of 1 fish per tonne of catch recommended by the IOTC Secretariat to reliably assess changes in average weight with the exception of samples from Sri Lankan gillnets collected in the 1980s through IPTP funding. - Thailand has collected one of the longest time series of size data for neritic tunas (coastal purse seines) from the 1980s, but until recently has only reported size data for 2005 and 2006.
-In 2015, Thailand began submitting data for 2014; and is in the process of submitting size data for the historical time series from the early-2000s.
+- Size data are also highly incomplete for most neritic species, with data only available for a limited number of years and/or fisheries. - For most fisheries where samples have been collected, the number of specimens are also generally below the minimum sampling standard of 1 fish per tonne of catch (as recommended by the IOTC Secretariat) to reliably assess changes in average weight.
+The exception are samples from Sri Lankan gillnets collected in the 1980s through IPTP funding, albeit for a limited number of years. - Thailand has collected one of the longest time series of size data for neritic tunas (coastal purse seines) from the 1980s, and in recent years have submitted historical series of size data for the small purse seine fishery for the period 2005 to 2017.
+The data still need to be evaluated in case of mis-identification of species.